-One key element of the programme, the UK’s contact-tracing app, has since its inception been dogged by similar negative publicity, mainly surrounding fundamental technical glitches and subsequent missed launch deadlines.
+One key element of the programme, the UK’s Covid-19 contact-tracing app, has, since its inception, been dogged by similar negative publicity, mainly surrounding fundamental technical glitches and subsequent missed launch deadlines.

-And looking at everything in the round, it’s no real surprise that many have basically written off the whole Test and Trace programme as a general failure, especially regarding the app for England and Wales, which national media reports upon hugely unfavourably.
-In particular, when compared with the apps that have launched in Germany and in particular the Republic of Ireland, Northern Ireland and Scotland, it is regarded as a very British failure.
+Looking at everything in the round, it’s no real surprise that many have written off the whole Test and Trace programme as a general failure, especially regarding the app for England and Wales, which national media reports on hugely unfavourably.
+When compared with the apps that have launched in Germany, and in particular the Republic of Ireland, Northern Ireland and Scotland, it is regarded as a very British failure.

-But how fair is it to issue such a label to something that was just officially launched on 24 September?
-And getting under the hood of the long-last finished product reveals some surprising elements in its construction and some bold claims about its ability, especially as it stacks up against its Celtic counterparts.
-The Test and Trace programme may be some way from being as world-class as promised, but the contact-tracing app element is, says is developers, the most feature-rich product of its kind.
+But how fair is it to issue such a label to something that was only officially launched on 24 September?
+And getting under the hood of the at long last finished product reveals some surprising elements in its construction and some bold claims about its ability, especially as it stacks up against its Celtic counterparts.
+The Test and Trace programme may be some way from being as world-class as promised, but the contact-tracing app element is, say its developers, the most feature-rich product of its kind.

 It’s worth looking at how we got where we are.
 The official app is a technological progression of the first version envisaged in April 2020, which was built using a much-criticised centralised database structure whose limitations were exposed in its first trial in April and May.

 This early version received criticism for the aforementioned mishaps and technical issues, which led the Department of Health to make a U-turn on the underlying technology of the app, switching instead to a decentralised data collection model using Google and Apple application programming interface (API) technology.